AaditAntony/interview-task-based-project/README.md

 if there is a socket excception error related to it it will move to the error screen refered using in stackoverflow , medium.

+# Future upgrade

+need to do animation
+improve the ui ... etc

+if there is any more improvement in the code let

+# conclusion

+i have done the proejct as per the instruction

+Card Number: 4111 1111 1111 1111
+Expiry: Any future date (like 12/26)
+CVV: 123
+Name: any name

+this is the card number i have used for the testing and successfully intergrated the payment gate using razor pay

+I'm open to any suggestions or improvements you may have.
+Please feel free to share your feedback before I proceed with the submission.